 Neurodiversity assessments

-At Loughborough University, we call a neurodiversity assessment for Dyslexia, Dyspraxia and ADHD a Full Neurodiversity Diagnostic Assessment (FNDA), so you will hear this term used.
-Other terms you may find used interchangeably are an Educational Psychologist report, or Specialist Teacher Assessor's report.
-The assessment aims to help you better understand yourself and the way in which you learn.
+At Loughborough University, we call a neurodiversity assessment for dyslexia a Full Neurodiversity Diagnostic Assessment (FNDA).
+Other terms you may find used interchangeably are an Educational Psychologist report, or Diagnostic Assessment Report.
+The FNDA is an educationally focused assessment which aims to help you better understand yourself and the way in which your neurodivergence impacts your learning.

 The specialist guidance and recommendations in the report will allow you to access academic support, and for this to be tailored to your needs and for areas of strength to be developed further.